avine/formation-angular-base/Slides/09_rest.md

 - `Observable` are the central notion in the library *RxJS*
 - They represent a flow of data, we often speak of **stream**
 - Allows the processing of asynchronous tasks similar to tables
-- Replaces the use of promises that were in *AngularJS*
 - Provides advantages over promises
   - Allows you to have asynchronous processing that returns multiple data
   - An Observable can be *cancelable*